(833) 262-7801

 10. Inspect wheels and rims for damage

-If drivers find issues with systems such as the air conditioner, heater, or windshield wipers, you may choose to send them out anyway — depending on the climate in which you operate and the weather for the day — and then take the vehicle out of service when they return.
+If drivers find issues with systems such as the air conditioner, heater, or windshield wipers, fleet managers may choose to send them out anyway — depending on the weather for the day — and then take the vehicle out of service when they return.

 If, however, drivers find issues with the air filters, fluids, lights, or wheels and rims, it’s best to switch vehicles so that the problem doesn’t spread to other systems.